Automating Non-profit Acknowledgement Letters With Blackbaud API (Work in Progress)

 Each {} represent each object or row.
 In this example, i have 2 objects/rows.

 And each Object has two name/value pairs, “LetterCode” is a name with “Gala” as a value.
-“AppealPackages” is a name with an array of appeal+batch codes as a value.
+“AppealPackages” is a name with an array of appeal+Package codes as a value.

 And because we have more than one object, its a list of Objects, whichs needs an outside bracket []